 Eat Plenty of Probiotics and Prebiotics

 If you eat a bulking diet that’s made up mostly of whole foods, you’re naturally going to be eating plenty of foods that support strong microflora.
 Many common cooking ingredients, such as onions and garlic, are great for your immune system and digestive health.
 Other foods have fibre that feeds your microflora.
 And some common bulking foods, such as bananas, are great for your digestion.

 However, just to make sure that you have the right kind of bacteria in your gut, it’s also a good idea to make a habit of eating fermented foods that have healthy bacteria in them (study), such as:

 Eating more of these probiotic sources will help to reduce digestion issues (study, study, study).
-Hard cheeses, yoghurt, and milk-based kefir are also high in calories and high in protein, making them incredible bulking foods.
-They’re also easy to digest, even for people who have trouble digesting dairy products (study, study).
+Hard cheeses, yogurt, and milk-based kefir are also high in calories and high in protein, making them incredible bulking foods.
+They’re also easy to digest (study, study).

 Processed food is essentially pre-digested.
 It’s been ground into a pulp, the fibre has been removed, and it’s been cooked to the point of sterilization.
 This removes many of the nutrients, which is a problem, but it also makes these foods easy to digest.
 That’s one of the reasons that processed foods are so easy to overeat—they pass through the digestive system very quickly and easily, allowing us to eat more calories overall.

 The problem with a lot of whole foods, then, is that they’re slower and harder to digest.
 We can fix that, though, and without making our bulking diets any less healthy: